svlad-90/paf/README.md

   - **communication_mode** - specifies one of the supported communication modes.
 Can take one of the following values:
     - CommunicationMode.USE_PTY - will redirect output to a **pseudo-terminal pair**.
 The executed sub-process will think, that it is executed **inside a tty**.
 Some applications, e.g. Android repo tool will print progress only in such a mode and will omit it in CommunicationMode.PIPE_OUTPUT.
     - CommunicationMode.PIPE_OUTPUT - will pipe all output **without** the usage of the additional PTY.
 The executed sub-process will think, that it is **NOT running in a tty**.
 Some applications, e.g. make, will not send console escape sequences in such a case.
 In this mode, the output would be a build log, which you can put into a file.
 The one, where each next directive will not "overwrite" the previous one.
+  - **avoid_printing_command** - this parameter avoids printing the command itself to the console and the log file
+  - **avoid_printing_command_reason** - this parameter specifies what to print instead of the command if 'avoid_printing_command' is set to True.
+  - **avoid_printing_command_output** - this parameter avoids printing the command output to the console and the log file
+  - **avoid_printing_command_output_reason** - this parameter specifies what to print instead of the command's output if 'avoid_printing_command_output' is set to True. **Note!** This string will be printed again instead of every string of the command's output.

   **Returns:**
   An instance of the paf_impl.SubprocessCommandOutput class, which contains the following fields: